 The cost for ongoing maintenance is important and inevitable because it entitles you to support and upgrades.
 However, you may have some negotiating power if the contract outlines the option to raise the annual cost of maintenance.
 Limit this option by restricting how much the price can increase, such as by a percentage cap or the consumer price increase.

 If you need help with negotiating software contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.